 Domino’s is very satisfied with the provided solution.
 Over the years we kept adding new channels to the platform such as paid social.

 When the platform was rolled out, 15 stores participated.
 This number has grown to almost 500 in the Netherlands and Belgium.
 The portal's success did not go unnoticed internally either.
-Various other countries, including France and Germany, now also have their own portal.
+Various other countries, including Japan, France, and Germany, now also have their own portal.